Tesla Self-Driving System Lawsuit

-Nachman seeks to represent a class comprised of: “All persons who purchased the Vehicles within New York for personal, family, or household and paid for ADAS and FSD,” with “Vehicles” defined to include Tesla vehicles equipped with advanced driver assistance systems, a.k.a.
+Nachman seeks to serve as a class representative and to certify a class comprised of: “All persons who purchased the Vehicles within New York for personal, family, or household and paid for ADAS and FSD,” with “Vehicles” defined to include Tesla vehicles equipped with advanced driver assistance systems, a.k.a.
 “Autopilot,” “Enhanced Autopilot,” or “Full Self-Driving Capability.”

 He asserts claims including violation of New York business laws and unjust enrichment and seeks remedies including damages.